San Diego Nathan Shock Center

 San Diego Nathan Shock Center Pilot Grant Program

-Up to $20,000 will be awarded to each of the six selected projects, to cover Core services at the SD-NSC subsidized rates.
-In addition, the center will provide awardees, access to training workshops and career development opportunities and cover expenses to travel to the San Diego center to attend and present their work at a new edition of the SD-NSC Symposium on Heterogeneity of Aging.
+Up to $20,000 ($50,000 for spatial-omics or longitudinal single-cell studies) will be awarded to up to six projects, to cover Core services at the SD-NSC subsidized rates.
+In addition, the center will provide awardees access to training workshops and career development opportunities, and cover expenses to attend and present their work at the SD-NSC Symposium on Heterogeneity of Aging.
 Awardees will also be paired with an established SD-NSC investigator or SD-NSC affiliated investigator, who will provide feedback and help ensure project success.
 For junior applicants, this SD-NSC advisor will also serve as a mentor and be available to consult for career development.

 Required Components of the proposal